On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

 \subsection{Technical Improvements}

-Although we use the same template in our argument as in previous works (\cite{kl_rod:cg, parl:bdc, shao:bdc_nv, wang:cg, wang:cgp, wang:tbdc}), we also improve upon many of the techniques used in the aforementioned works.
-Below, we shall briefly discuss the technical innovations employed in this paper.
+Although we use the same template in our argument as in previous works (\cite{kl_rod:cg, parl:bdc, shao:bdc_nv, wang:cg, wang:cgp, wang:tbdc}), we also improve upon some of the techniques used in the above works.
+Below, we briefly discuss the technical innovations employed in this paper and in \cite{shao:stt}.